CRM South Africa: What CRM System Should You Choose? (2023)

 - Ease of use: Clean & uncomplicated user interface.

-- Value for money: Pricing suited to the South African market
+- Value for money: Scalable pricing suited to the South African market

 - CPQ: Configure, price, quote (CPQ) is a sales tool for the sales team and admins to generate quotes quickly.